vadinnah/Algorithms/README.md

     color[u] <- BLACK
 ```

+##### How BFS works:
 BFS takes a breadth-first approach to traversing a tree.

-##### How BFS works:
-The basic notion of this algorithm is
 > BFS discovers all vertices at distance `k` from starting vertex `s` before discovering vertices at distance `k+1` from `s` and so on.

 During execution, BFS performs three things,